mermaidpurse/wrapsher/docs/wrapsher.md

 value of this function is the program's exit code.

-Wrapsher automatically maps command-line arguments to the `main` function's signature, so the `main` function must accept a list.
+Wrapsher automatically maps command-line arguments to the `main` function's signature, so the `main` function must accept a list (of strings).

 Create a file `hello.wsh` and run `wrapsher compile hello.wsh`.
-This will produce an output file `hello`, which starts with `#!/bin/sh` and contains (voluminous, ugly) shell code.
+This will produce an output file `hello`, which starts with `#!/bin/sh` and contains shell code.

 You'll see that one of Wrapsher's design goals is explicitly _not_ to produce readable or maintainable shell scripts--they are intended to